eliasright/Customer/README.md

    - **Number of 1's:** 83

 ### C. Model Selection and Evaluation
-Choosing XGBoost for our analysis was strategic, particularly due to its renowned efficiency in situations requiring minimal hyperparameter tuning.
-This aspect of XGBoost is crucial in our context, where the goal is to ascertain the impact of clustering on the predictive model's performance in response to an unseen feature like the "Latest Campaign".
-XGBoost's ability to deliver high performance with less need for hyperparameter optimization makes it exceptionally suitable for quickly establishing a robust and reliable baseline model.
+XGBoost was chosen particularly for its efficiency in situations requiring minimal hyperparameter tuning.
+This aspect of XGBoost is crucial in this context, where the goal is to ascertain the impact of clustering on the predictive model's performance in response to an unseen feature like the "Latest Campaign".
+XGBoost's ability to deliver high performance with less need for hyperparameter optimization makes it suitable for quickly establishing a reliable baseline model.
 In our case, this means being able to accurately assess the effectiveness of customer segmentation (clustering) without the extensive calibration often required by other algorithms.

 ### D. Results